yashk2000/Dart/README.md

 A simple program to explain the variables above can be found [here](https://github.com/yashk2000/Dart/blob/master/variables.dart).

+Uninitailized variables have `null` value stored in them by default.
+This so as in dart, everything including numbers is an object.

 ## Read only Variables, Getters and Setters in dart

 You can make a variable read only in Dart by adding an underscore before a variable.